April 11, 2023

 ac-im07

-Reversible tokenisation, also known as dynamic tokenisation, is a process where the original credit card number can be recovered from the token.
-In this process, a token generator creates a unique, one-time token for each transaction.
-This token is then used in place of the actual credit card number, and the token goes through the authorisation process.
+Reversible tokenisation, also known as dynamic tokenisation, allows the original credit card number to be recovered from the token.
+A token generator creates a unique, one-time token for each transaction.
+This token replaces the actual credit card number and undergoes the authorisation process.
 Once the transaction is complete, the token is removed from the system.
 When the customer initiates another transaction, a new token is created, and the process repeats.
-Reversible tokenisation is useful for merchants who may need to refund a transaction or rerun a transaction if it fails.
-Since the original credit card number is stored in the system, refunds and reruns become possible.
+Reversible tokenisation is useful for merchants who may need to refund or rerun transactions if they fail, as the original credit card number is stored in the system.

-Irreversible tokenisation, on the other hand, is a process where the original credit card number cannot be recovered from the token.
-In this process, the credit card number is replaced with a token that is permanently linked to the account.
-This token is stored in a secure database, which can be accessed only by authorised personnel.
-When a transaction is initiated, the token is used in place of the credit card number.
-Irreversible tokenisation is useful for merchants who need to maintain PCI compliance or handle large volumes of transactions.
-Since the original credit card number cannot be recovered, it becomes impossible for fraudsters to access the number, making it an effective method for protecting credit card information.
+Irreversible tokenisation, in contrast, permanently replaces the credit card number with a token that cannot be reversed.
+The credit card number is replaced with a token that is permanently linked to the account and stored in a secure database, accessible only by authorised personnel.
+When a transaction is initiated, the token is used instead of the credit card number.
+Irreversible tokenisation is beneficial for merchants who need to maintain PCI compliance or handle large transaction volumes.
+Since the original credit card number cannot be recovered, it is impossible for fraudsters to access it, making this method highly effective for protecting credit card information.

-In conclusion, tokenisation is an effective method for protecting credit card numbers and preventing them from falling into wrong hands.
+In conclusion, tokenisation is a powerful tool for protecting credit card numbers and preventing fraud.

 ac-im08